[Updated May 2026]

 - Select pieces from each issue free to read online

-Archetype (Print and digital magazine from Toronto, since 2022)
+Sadly, Archetype (Print and digital magazine from Toronto, since 2022) is now closed, but past issues are available for order.

 Augur Magazine (Digital publication)

-- Literary/speculative fiction to 5000 words, plus poetry, nonfiction, comics
+- Accepts: Literary/speculative fiction to 5000 words, plus poetry, nonfiction, comics

 - Also publishes Tales and Feathers, fantasy stories under 2500 words

-- Submission period: Year-round, often with themes or special calls; check the Augur guidelines; simultaneous okay
+- Submission period: Short openings year-round, often with themes or special calls; check the Augur guidelines; simultaneous submissions okay

 - Select pieces from each issue free to read online